induane/asinine-website/topics/articles/editorial/article_13.rst

 then we should figure out what it is that *desires* peace.

 Pursue these questions with curiosity and courage.
-Pointing out issues is simple.
-Far harder is is finding solutions.
+Pointing out issues is easier by far than finding solutions.
 These begin with the self and not others but admitting this can be a shot to the ego.
 "The problem isn't ME it's all these jerks and idiots."
 No, the problem is within you.
 It's the rot and darkness and fears that we project or ignore or defy.
 There is no peace to be